holepunchto/passive-core-watcher/README.md

 #### `const watcher = new PassiveCoreWatcher(corestore, { watch, open })`

-Create a new passive core watcher.
+Create a new passive core watcher, and start watching new cores.
+Existing cores are also processed (e.g. `open` will be called for all existing cores for which `watch` returns true).

 `corestore` is a Corestore